webpack/webpack.js.org/content/guides/output-management.md

 Now run an `npm run build` and inspect the `/dist` folder.
 If everything went well you should now only see the files generated from the build and no more old files!

+## The Manifest

+You might be wondering how webpack and its plugins seem to "know" what files are being generated.
+The answer is in the manifest that webpack keeps to track how all the modules map to the output bundles.
+I fyou're interested in manageing webpack's [`ouput`](/configuration/output) in other ways, the manifest would be a good place to start.

+The manifest data can be extracted into a json file for easy consumption using the [`WebpackManifestPlugin`](https://github.com/danethurber/webpack-manifest-plugin).

+Were not going through a full example of how to use this plugin within your projects, but you can read up on the [`manifest concepts`](/concepts/manifest) and the [`Caching`](/guides/caching) guide to find out how this ties into long term caching.

-## Conclusion ##
+## Conclusion

-Now that you've learned about dynamically adding bundles to your HTML, let's dive into the next guide where this will be very useful: [`Code Splitting`](/guides/code-splitting).
+Now that you've learned about dynamically adding bundles to your HTML, let's dive into the next guide: [`Development`](/guides/development).
+If you want to dive into more advanced topics, we would recommend heading over to the [`Code Splitting`](/guides/code-splitting) guide.